kstenerud/concise-encoding/cte-specification.md

 Letter Case
 -----------

-A CTE document must be entirely in lower case, with the following exceptions:
+A CTE document must be entirely in lower case, except where the data is case sensitive:

  * String and comment contents: `"A string can contain UPPER CASE.
 Escape sequences must be lower case: \x3d"`
  * URI contents.
  * [Time zones](#time-zones) are case sensitive, and contain uppercase characters.

 Everything else, including hexadecimal digits, exponents, and escape sequences, must be lower case.

+A decoder must accept uppercase letters for case-insensitive data, because humans will do this regardless of the rules.

+An encoder must output letter case in accordance with this specification.